ManticoreGamesInc/CC-Checkpoints/README.md

 Some action examples could be:

--Entering a trigger
+- Entering a trigger
--Interacting with a trigger
+- Interacting with a trigger
--Killing the final boss
+- Killing the final boss

 ## Setup